SonarSource/SonarJS/docs/DEV.md

 // edit@qf3 {{fix for message3}}
 ```

-This last grammar is also needed if multiple suggestions are to be provided for the same issue:
+This last syntax is also needed if multiple suggestions are to be provided for the same issue:

 ```javascript
 some.faulty.code(); // Noncompliant [[qf1,qf2=0]]